 This Leftover Turkey Chili recipe lets you use up almost all of your Thanksgiving leftovers in one bowl!
 Easy turkey chili is spooned over mashed potatoes and topped with Crunchy Stuffing Bits! | foxeslovelemons.com

 This chili is as easy as chopping up some turkey and adding a few aromatics like onion, garlic and thyme.
-Then, stir in cans of Red Gold® Chili Ready Diced Tomatoes, beans and broth.
+Then, stir in cans of tomatoes, beans and broth.
 I can make it start to finish in less than 30 minutes!

-Turkey breast meat seems to be most often left over in my family from our roasted turkey with maple bourbon glaze (we love dark meat!), so that’s what I used for this chili.
+Turkey breast meat seems to be most often left over in my family from our bourbon turkey (we love dark meat!), so that’s what I used for this chili.
 However, you can certainly make it with all dark meat or a mix of light and dark meat.

 Still have leftover mashed potatoes and some of my bread stuffing recipe in the fridge, too?
 Great!
 Serve this chili over a big scoop of mashed potatoes, and use the stuffing to make Crunchy Stuffing Bits (recipe below).